varun-acog/ClinSearch-Trails/documentation/Documentation.md

 #### **Filter Implementation**:
 - Allow filtering by:
   - **Study Title**: Match keywords in trial titles.
-  - **NCT ID**: Search by specific trial identifiers.
+  - **Age**: Search by various age groups.
   - **Status**: Filter by trial status (e.g., "Recruiting," "Completed").
   - **Intervention**: Search by intervention type.
+  - **Phase**: Filter by various phases.
-  - **Sponsor**: Filter by trial sponsor.
+  - **Sex**: Filter by genders.
-  - **Year Range**: Include trials conducted within a specified range of years.
+  - **Study Type**: Filter based on study types.

 #### **User Interface Design**:
+- Created a landing page with search component and search by 6 popular diseases.
+- Toggle theme between light mode and dark mode.
 - Create a responsive table with columns for study title, NCT ID, status, intervention, sponsor, and study dates.
 - Include sorting and pagination.
-- Add an export button for CSV downloads.

 #### **Search Optimization**:
 - Support synonyms and related terms for broader and more accurate search results.